Eeveelution/Eevee-osuserver/README.md

 # Yet to be Added:

-* Score Submittion System
 * Ingame Ranking Display Beatmap (Look Below on how this will work)
-* Admin Panel
+* Admin Panel //EXPECTEED AT PATCH 2.1
-* Beatmap Ranking System
+* Beatmap Ranking System //EXPECTEED AT PATCH 2.1
-* Staff Managment
+* Staff Managment //EXPECTEED AT PATCH 2.1
-* Privledges
+* Privledges //EXPECTEED AT PATCH 2.1

 # Ingame Ranking Display Beatmap